LordBurtz/FundurASM/README.md

 ## The intention
 This interpreter is written to help students in germany who use assembly-like code to get that code interpreted.
-Please use with caution, at the moment only absolute filepaths are supported.

 ## Contributing
 #### Feel free to contribute!